Frank Dobson (sculptor): Inter-war years

+Dobson began as a painter, and his early work was influenced by cubism, vorticism, and futurism.
+After World War I, however, he turned increasingly toward sculpture in a more or less realist style.
+Throughout the 1920s and the early 1930s he built a reputation as an outstanding sculptor and was among the first in Britain to prefer direct carving of the material rather than modelling a maquette first.
+The simplified forms and flowing lines of much of his sculptures, particularly his female nudes, showed the influence of African art.

 Throughout the 1920s Dobson focused increasingly on sculpture, exhibited work in several influential exhibitions and played a leading role in a number of artistic groups.
 He was the only sculptor to take part in the 1920 Group X exhibition.
 Dobson was a founding member of the London Artists Association and spent three years as President of the London Group between 1923 and 1927.
 He made bronze portraits of several public figures.
 At the Group X exhibition he exhibited two sculptures and studies of Ben Nicholson and his bronze head of H. H. Asquith was shown at the Leicester Galleries in late 1921.
 Other subjects included Osbert Sitwell, Lydia Lopokova and Tallulah Bankhead.
 Dobson exhibited at the Venice Biennale in both 1924 and in 1926, was featured in the 1925 Tri-National Exhibition which visited London, Paris and New York and was also included in the 1926 European artists exhibition that toured America and Canada.
 In March 1927 he had his first major one-man exhibition when the Leicester Galleries exhibited twenty-three of his sculptures and several bronzes.

 In 1930 the Tate purchased a larger-than-life sculpture from Dobson and erected it outside the gallery on Millbank.
 During the early 1930s Dobson continued to receive portrait commissions, most notably for Sir Edward Marsh and the actress Margaret Rawlings.
 Dobson worked in other media including textiles and silver, as well.
 His silver gilt cup, Calix Majestatis, to mark the coronation of George VI and Queen Elizabeth is now in the Royal Collection.
 During 1933 Dobson fractured his left arm which greatly limited his ability for heavy carving and his last monumental stone carving was to be Pax, which was first shown at the London Group in 1935.